Observing Constraints and Classification Rules

 • It is recommended to specify the weakest possible Constraint Set values.

-• The minimum seeing for VIRCAM is 0.6 arcsec, due to instrumental PSF of 0.51 arcsec.
+• The minimum image quality for VIRCAM is 0.6 arcsec, due to instrumental PSF of 0.51 arcsec.

 • The recommended airmass is up to ~1.7 (if applicable) due to implemented short term scheduling optimization algorithm.

-• There is a new constraint in P2PP3 called TWILIGHT constraint.This constraint can be used to define the earliest time with respect to the end of the astronomical twilight when the execution of the OB can be started.
+• The TWILIGHT constraint can be used to define the earliest time with respect to the end of the astronomical twilight when the execution of the OB can be started.
 While the relation between the time difference from the evening twilight end and sun elevation varies during the year, for Paranal due to its low latitude this difference is small.Therefore the constraint is given in minutes as a difference in time with respect to the end of astronomical twilight (i.e. the time when the solar elevation is -18 degrees).
 The default value of twilight constraint is 0.
 A negative number means that it is allowed to start the observation before the end of the astronomical twilight, a positive number means start the observation at least that many minutes after the end of the astronomical twilight.

-The recommended values for the twilight constraint for deep exposures are given in the VISTA/VIRCAM User's Manual (section 7.3).
+The recommended values for the twilight constraint for deep exposures are given in the VISTA/VIRCAM User's Manual.

 Additional Classification Rules for VIRCAM

-The following new QC rules are implemented in order to improve the completion rate of all surveys, and avoid repeating several times the same OB due to variable seeing during the observation, that affects only a small fraction of images in a tile:
+The following QC rules are implemented for all programmes.
+They are based on the experience gathered in the first years of VISTA operations, aiming to avoid repeating several times the same OB due to variable seeing during the observation, that affects only a small fraction of images in a tile:

 • C QC grade and status Executed (must be repeated):